dagnall53/MarineMultiDisplay/README.md

 it will retry the scan once every 30 seconds if it does not find the SSID.
 This will interrupt the display, but since you are not connected .. there is nothing to display!

+### Webbrowser:

+There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name, you will need to point to the new name: eg http://panel2.local (etc).
+You can also point directly to the IP address as shown on the WiFi settings page.

 ## USING FILE Manager to select settings.

 On web browser go to (IP:8080)
 EG 192.168.4.1:8080
 This will bring up the new Trek style file browser.